Comparison: Gregarious Grump 2003 Guyana Diamond Distillery 16 Year – 52.1% vs. 54.5%

 Mouth: There’s an initial bright sweetness followed by light soy sauce, salinity, and some heat.
 A bit of bitterness from the wood transcends to lingering tobacco.
 The mouthfeel is thick and viscous.
 Swishing it around brings out a lot of the wood influence.
 After some time resting, caramel and baking spices surface, though it seems to have thinned out and become oily and dull.
 I hit it with a couple drops of water to see what might develop and dirty gym bag revealed itself.

-Final Thoughts: This is a very decent sipping rum, and I could see it having mass appeal to the general public, but it doesn’t wow me.
-It doesn’t have the signature green foresty/chocolate milk/anise notes I associate with wooden pot still Guyanese rum.
-It actually reminds me of the Holmes Cay Uitvlugt, which was also made on the Savalle Still the same year (review coming soon).
-It’s rich and easy to drink, it’s just not wild like a Port Mourant, which is what I expected when I threw my money down.
+Final Thoughts: This is a very decent sipping rum, and I could see it having mass appeal because of its approachability.
+It actually reminds me of the Holmes Cay Uitvlugt, which was also made on the Savalle Still (Review coming soon).
+That said, this is rich, non-offensive, and easy to drink.

 My Score: 3